Art Schlichter: Professional career

-Schlichter was picked fourth in the 1982 NFL Draft by the Baltimore Colts (who moved to Indianapolis two years later).
-Expected to be the starter, he lost the job to Mike Pagel, the Colts' fourth-round pick in that year.
+Schlichter was picked fourth in the 1982 NFL draft by the Colts franchise, then based in Baltimore, Maryland.
+Expected to be the starter, Schlichter lost the job to Mike Pagel, the Colts' fourth-round pick in that year, when he appeared at practice out of shape and in a distracted state of mind.
 However, he was expected to be the Colts' quarterback of the future.

-His gambling continued unabated and he blew his entire $350,000 signing bonus by midseason.
+Schlichter's gambling continued unabated, to the point that he blew his entire $350,000 signing bonus by midseason.
 Even before the Colts picked him, he already owed bookies several thousand dollars.
 His gambling spiraled out of control during the 1982 NFL strike, when he lost $20,000 betting on college football.
 By the end of the strike, he had at least $700,000 in gambling debts.
-Years later, he said his massive losses stemmed from desperate efforts to make good his previous losses.
+Years later, Schlichter said his massive losses stemmed from desperate efforts to make good his previous losses.
 After losing $20,000 in the first week of the strike, he doubled up the next week and lost again—starting a cycle that would continue for over a year.

-In the winter of 1982 and the spring of 1983, Schlichter lost $489,000 betting on basketball games and his bookies threatened to expose him if he did not pay up (the NFL forbids its players from engaging in any kind of gambling activity, legal or otherwise).
-Schlichter went to the FBI in March 1983 and his testimony helped get the bookies arrested on federal charges.
-He also sought the help of the NFL because he feared the bookies would force him to throw games in return for not telling the Colts about his activities.
-The league suspended him indefinitely but Commissioner Pete Rozelle reduced the suspension to 13 months after Schlichter agreed to seek treatment.
-Schlichter was the first NFL player to be suspended for gambling since Alex Karras and Paul Hornung were suspended in 1963 for betting on NFL games.
+Between the winter of 1982 and the spring of 1983, Schlichter lost $489,000 betting on basketball games.
+When bookies threatened to harm or expose Schlichter if he did not pay up (the NFL, like most major professional leagues, forbids its players from engaging in any kind of gambling activity, legal or otherwise), he went to the FBI in March 1983 and gave information that helped get the bookies arrested on federal charges.
+He also sought help from the NFL, as he feared the bookies would force him to throw games in return for not telling the Colts about his activities.
+The league suspended him indefinitely, but Commissioner Pete Rozelle reduced the suspension to thirteen months after Schlichter agreed to seek treatment for his gambling addiction.
+He was the first NFL player to be suspended for gambling since Alex Karras and Paul Hornung were suspended in 1963 for betting on NFL games.

-He was reinstated for the 1984 season but later admitted that he'd gambled during his suspension (though not on football).
-He was released five games into the 1985 season in part because the Colts heard rumors he was gambling again.
-As it turned out, he lost a significant amount of money over the spring and summer while playing golf and wrote one of his golfing partners a check for $2,000.
+Schlichter was reinstated for the 1984 season but later admitted that he'd gambled during his suspension (though not on football).
+He was released five games into the 1985 season, in part because the Colts heard rumors that he was gambling again.
+As it turned out, Schlichter had lost a significant amount of money over the spring and summer while playing golf and wrote one of his golfing partners a check for $2,000.
 The check was to be cashed after the season started.
-However, when the golfing partner called the Colts to see if the check was good, team and league officials feared Schlichter had relapsed.
-The league wanted him to take a lie-detector test but Colts coach Rod Dowhower had already seen enough and pushed the Colts front office to release him.
+However, when the golfing partner contacted the Colts to see if the check was good, team and league officials feared Schlichter had relapsed.
+The NFL wanted Schlichter to take a polygraph test, but Colts coach Rod Dowhower had already seen enough and pushed the Colts front office to release him.